Reviews You Can Rely On

 The Patagonia Capilene Thermal Weight Zip-Neck quickly stood apart from the competition in terms of warmth and breathability.
 Our lead tester loves this layer as a stand-alone piece for efficiently shedding sweat accumulated on fall trail runs, as well as the base of her cold weather kit while rock climbing during those crisp October nights.
 While not a thermal weight as advertised, the polyester blended fabric and micro-grid fleece interior gave a memorable performance in terms of exceptional breathability and moisture-wicking capabilities.

-Patagonia advertises a Polygiene odor control treatment for the Capilene Thermal, but we found this layer to retain body odor almost immediately, especially when used several days in a row.
+Patagonia advertises a Polygiene odor control treatment for the Capilene Thermal, but we found this layer retains body odor almost immediately, especially when used several days in a row.
 Again, a natural Merino layer like the Mons Royale Cascade Merino Flex Mock Neck LS will serve you better if you find odor retention particularly offensive.
 And while we appreciate the thumb loops on the Capilene Thermal in terms of layering ability, the low-quality construction (basically just an elastic band) doesn't inspire confidence they will last for the life of the base layer.
 That said, this layer offers excellent thermoregulation and breathability thanks to the air-permeable Polartec fabric and the long zip neck.
 These work together to effectively dump heat and excess sweat during those high-intensity mountain pursuits.

 Read more: Patagonia Capilene Thermal Weight Zip-Neck review